jakub-stastny/flashcards/README.md

 ## Syntax of `~/.config/flashcards.yml`

-The file `~/.config/flashcards.yml` is a hash saved in YAML.
+The file `~/.config/flashcards.yml` is an array of flashcards saved in YAML.

-The top-level keys are shortcuts of languages, such as `es` for Spanish, `pl` for Polish etc.

-Each of these keys points to a list of flashcards.

 ## Flashcard keys